Machine Learning (In) Security: A Stream of Problems: Evaluation

 \section{Evaluation}

-Knowing how to correctly evaluate a \ac{ML} system is essential to build a security solution, given that some evaluations may result in wrong conclusions that may backfire in security contexts, even when using traditional \ac{ML} evaluation best-practices~\cite{226323, tesseract, nfs}.
-For instance, consider that a malicious threat detection model is evaluated using ten samples: eight of them are benign and two, malign.
+Knowing how to correctly evaluate an \ac{ML} system is essential to building a security solution, given that some evaluations may result in wrong conclusions that may backfire in security contexts, even when using traditional \ac{ML} evaluation best practices~\cite{226323, tesseract, nfs}.
+For instance, consider that a malicious threat detection model is evaluated using ten samples: eight of them are benign and two are malign.
 This model has an accuracy of 80\%.
 Is 80\% a good accuracy?
-Assuming that the model classifies correctly only the eight benign samples, it is not capable of identifying any malign sample and yet it has an accuracy of 80\%, giving the false impression that the model works significantly well.
-Thus, it is important to take into account the metric used in order to produce high quality systems that solve the problem proposed by a certain threat model.
+Assuming that the model classifies correctly only the eight benign samples, it is not capable of identifying any malign sample, and yet it has an accuracy of 80\%, giving a false impression that the model works significantly well.
+Thus, it is important to take into account the metric used to produce high-quality systems that solve the problem proposed by a certain threat model.